annkissam/akd/docs/Walkthrough.md

 it is very easy to define your own phases using Akd's pipeline DSL (which Annkissam intends to cover in more detail, in future walkthroughs).
-Even Akd's own base hook definitions are built upon Akd's DSL, which should allow for developers to more easily read/modify/duplicate them in ways best suit their needs.
+Even Akd's own base hook definitions are built upon Akd's DSL, which should allow for developers to more easily read/modify/duplicate them in ways that best suit their needs.

 ## Example Phoenix App